Hyperling/HealthProtocol/ebook.md

 Get out and move!

-- Lymph pump, move it like you mean it for at least 25-30 minutes daily.
+- Lymph pumps are done by moving like you mean it for at least 25-30 minutes daily.
-    - Not a slow dog walk, put it up a gear or two from that to a pace which can cause you to sweat, but also don't need to be lunging or acting like a crazy speed walker.
+    - Not a slow dog walk, put it up a gear or two from that to a pace which can cause you to sweat, but you also don't need to be lunging or acting like a crazy speed walker.
     - No stopping and smelling the flowers, this is for activating certain body processes, if you stop or significantly slow down then reset your timer!
-    - I know I have hit my mark when my internal oven turns kicks in and I can take my gloves off even if it's cold out.
+    - I know I've hit my mark when my internal oven kicks in and I can take my gloves off even if it's cold out.
 - Challenge yourself weekly.
     - Something you know you can do but still takes some additional effort.
-    - Hour or longer hikes with elevation, going an extra set during a workout, jogging instead of walking, running instead of jogging, setting a personal best cycling from one spot to another, etc.
+    - This can look like an extended hike with elevation, going an extra set during a workout, jogging instead of walking, running instead of jogging, setting a personal best cycling a segment, etc.
 - If you're an athlete or would like to become one, it also helps to have a recovery day once a week, as well as doing every 4th week as a rest week where you keep your heart rate lower than usual.
     - This allows the body to synthesize and heal rather than get worn out.
 You may find that after the rest you feel better / faster / stronger than before you stopped.